 - Sister Marlene, a telephone operator, belonged to IBEW Local 723 for 17 years and served as its steward for 15 years.
 Marlene also served on the Executive Board and Negotiating Committee.

 - Sister Laura, a high school social studies teacher and department head, has been a member of the local teachers’ association for more than 15 years and currently serves as its president.

 - Brother-in-law Rick is an experienced electrician with IBEW 723 and recently retired in January 2018 with more than 35 years of service.

 - Brothers Steve and Kent earned law degrees and brother Mike a doctorate from Indiana University.

 - Brothers Mark, Steve and Kent and sister Janis also graduated from the University of Notre Dame while sisters Dana and Laura graduated from St. Mary’s College.

-- Brothers Greg and Mark are managers in the manufacturing industry while brother Doug is a sales executive in Chicago.
+- Brothers Greg and Mark are senior managers in the manufacturing industry while brother Doug is a sales executive in Chicago.

 - Brother Matt is a director of graphic arts in the publishing industry and has illustrated several books using his drawing and graphics artistry.

 - Niece Holli is a freelance editor of web-based communications.

 - Nephew James is a firefighter and EMT.
 He belongs to Elkhart Firefighters Local 338.